 Formal notice of satisfactory completion of the final examination, Certificate of Final Exam (CFE), must be filed in the Graduate School by the date specified for each semester in the Graduate School “Graduation Deadlines.’’

-After successfully defending their dissertation, the student is to make final corrections required by the research committee, and then submit the dissertation to the Graduate Reader for review.
+After successfully defending their dissertation, the student is to make final corrections required by the research committee, and then submit the dissertation to the Graduate School for review.
+The dissertation must be uploaded to the Thesis and Dissertation Submission System and be approved by the Graduate School, before graduation requirements are considered complete.
 Dissertations requiring extensive revisions may result in an additional semester of enrollment.
-The dissertation must be approved by the Graduate Reader and then be uploaded to Texas Digital Library (TDL) and Proquest before graduation requirements are considered complete.

 Doctoral students are not permitted to participate in the graduation ceremony if they have not met all deadline requirements.